DeflatedPickle/cadencii/src/REFACTORING.md

 Though use of existing Windows-specific API (Cadencii.Media.Windows and Cadencii.Platform.Windows) is tightly coupled with the rest of the code, so I would deal with them later.
-There wouldn't be non-Windows synthesizer anytime soon anyways.

 Projects / Assemblies
 ---------------------